fabkravmaga/3jmaster.github.io/devsecops-git-workshop/docs/sources/content.md

 # Now I've got a Github account, what's next?

 Attendance Time!
 Mini Sprint!

-Customer Requirement: CRUD of attendee's names Strategy
+Customer Requirement: CRUD of attendee's names

-How can we do this securely?
+# How can we do this securely?
-Data Confidentiality Integrity Availability
+Strategy:

 * Crawl (Paper Check In) signature / thumbprint
 * Walk (Github check in code) SSH key / signed commits
 * Run (Web App with DB) API tokens / OAuth

+# Hands-on
+Steps:

 1. Go to https://github.com/DevSecOpsSG/git-workshop
 2. Sign in
 3. Click on `Fork` on the top right hand corner
 4. Click on your username to fork this repository
 5. Click on `Clone or download` (Choose Clone with SSH)

+# Hands-on

 6. Copy the URL that looks like this `git@github.com:$YOUR_USERNAME/devsecops-git-workshop.git`
 7. Set your github username in your environment: `export YOUR_USERNAME = ???`
 8. Then run these commands on your machine: